 Is there a discount if I place a large bulk order?

 Yes.
-Bulk Orders (ordering more than one report at the same time) use these prices:
+Bulk Orders (ordering more than one report at the same time) use scheduled discounts:

 - 1-10 reports: $75 each